taotaoorange/SINT/README.md

 ```
 - - - -

-**Prerequisites**: Fast-RCNN https://github.com/rbgirshick/fast-rcnn  (The region-of-interest pooling layer is used in our implementation)
+**Prerequisites**: Fast-RCNN https://github.com/rbgirshick/fast-rcnn  (The region-of-interest pooling layer is used in our implementation) or Caffe (with the region-of-interest pooling layer added).

 - - - -